Building Autonomous Racing Intelligence.

 ROS VersionNo ROS

-Scale and Speed1/10 scale, slow
+Scale and Speed1/16 scale (default), slow

 Industry ReadinessLow